-- Home care supports the activities of daily living (ADLs).
-In-home services allow adults to receive day-to-day help with the personal care they need, preserving their dignity and maintaining a good quality of life.
+In-home services allow adults to receive day-to-day help with the personal care they need.
+Preserving their dignity and maintaining a good quality of life.
 Assistance with activities of daily living can include bathing, grooming, and medication reminders.

-- Access to skilled nursing care at home.
-Skilled medical care can be delivered at home by thoroughly supervised nurses, certified, licensed, and knowledgeable about high-technology medical equipment.
-Home health care can ensure that your loved one’s complex medical needs are met.
+Skilled medical care can be deliver at home by thoroughly supervised nurses, certified, licensed, and knowledgeable about high-technology medical equipment.
+Home health care can ensure that your one’s complex medical needs are met.

-- Medication management.
 If your loved one is on multiple prescriptions it can be confusing to manage.
-Home health care professionals can ensure the right medications are being taken at the right time to control health conditions and prevent harmful drug interactions.
+Home health care professionals can ensure the right medications are taking at the right time to control health conditions and prevent harmful drug interactions.

-- Home health care professionals provide caring companionship.
 Research shows that aging adults stay healthier with social interaction.
 Home health aides can become trusted friends for walks, reading, cards, games, movies, meals, and other social activities.
-Accompaniment on errands such as grocery shopping, medical appointments, and other activities are also added benefits.
+Accompaniment on errands such as grocery shopping, medical appointments, and other activities are also add benefits.

-- Home care helps with light household chores.
-When aging adults struggle the daily demands of housework, such as laundry, vacuuming, dishes, and simple chores home care helps to consistently maintain a safe and healthy living environment.
+When aging adults struggle with the daily demands of housework, such as laundry, vacuuming, dishes, and simple chores home care helps to consistently maintain a safe and healthy living environment.

-- One-on-one focus and support.
-Home health care services are truly unique, providing meaningful, one-on-one personal and skilled care that builds strong bonds between professionals and their clients.
-According to the Cleveland Clinical Journal a person who is seen by a clinician in the comfort of home more readily trusts that the health care team places their needs first.
+Home health services are truly unique, providing meaningful, one-on-one personal and skilled care that builds strong bonds between professionals and their clients.
+According to the Cleveland Clinical Journal, a person who is seen by a clinician in the comfort of home more readily trusts that the health care team places their needs first.

-- An affordable alternative to facility or hospital care.
-According to the National Association of Home Care, the average cost of care from a skilled nursing facility is $544 dollars per day, while the average cost of home health care per visit is $132 dollars.
+According to the National Association of Home Care, the cost of care from a skilled nursing facility is $544 dollars.
+While the average cost of home health per visit is $132 dollars.

-For many families, home health care can be just the support they need to help manage caregiving responsibilities, while avoiding caregiver burnout.
-Could you or someone you love benefit from home health care services?
+For many families, home health can be just the support they need to help manage caregiving responsibilities while avoiding caregiver burnout.
+Could you or someone you love benefit from services?
 Learn more by clicking below.